Throoni/CAPM_Analysis/results/reports/main/CAPM_Analysis_Report.md

 | Average alpha | -0.089% |
 | % Significant betas (p < 0.05) | 95.5% |

-**Note on Currency Conversion:** All stock returns (GBP/SEK/CHF/EUR) and market returns (MSCI Europe) are converted to EUR to eliminate currency mismatch.
+**Note on Currency and Risk-Free Rate Conversion:** All stock returns (GBP/SEK/CHF/EUR) and market returns (MSCI Europe) are converted to EUR to eliminate currency mismatch.
+Risk-free rates for GBP, SEK, and CHF countries are also converted to EUR for consistency.
 This improves R² values, especially for GBP stocks (average R² improved from 0.203 to 0.258).

 ### 4.2 Results by Country